MohamedXElGohary/iotg-fbu/docs/README.stitch.md

 Done!

- Firmware Merge complete

 C:\siip_tools\siipStitch>
 ```

-The new image `BIOS2.bin` is generated with `OseFw.bin` embedded in the BIOS image.
+The new image `BIOS2.bin` is generated with `PseFw.bin` embedded in the BIOS image.